UnexomWid/Exomit/README.md

 ## Using the interpreter

-The _EXCS Interpreter_ accepts command-line arguments.
+The Exomit Interpreter accepts command-line arguments.

 The first argument *must* be the script file to execute.